Azure/azure-cosmos-dotnet-v3/docs/SdkDesign.md

 ## HTTP retry layer

-The `HttpClient` is wrapped around a [CosmosHttpClient](../Microsoft.Azure.Cosmos/src/HttpClient/CosmosHttpClientCore.cs) which employs an [HttpTimeoutPolicy](../Microsoft.Azure.Cosmos/src/HttpClient/HttpTimeoutPolicy.cs) to retry if the requests has a transient failure (timeout) or if it takes longer than expected.
-The reason requests are canceled if latency is higher than expected is to account for transient network delays (retrying would be faster than waiting for the request to fail) and for scenarios where the Cosmos DB Gateway is performing rollout upgrades on their endpoints.
+The `HttpClient` is wrapped around a [CosmosHttpClient](../Microsoft.Azure.Cosmos/src/HttpClient/CosmosHttpClientCore.cs) which employs an [HttpTimeoutPolicy](../Microsoft.Azure.Cosmos/src/HttpClient/HttpTimeoutPolicy.cs) to retry if the request has a transient failure (timeout) or if it takes longer than expected.
+Requests are canceled if latency is higher than expected to account for transient network delays (retrying would be faster than waiting for the request to fail) and for scenarios where the Cosmos DB Gateway is performing rollout upgrades on their endpoints.

 The different HTTP retry policies are: